-Access rules are a type of special filter rule supported by the CBFilter and CBRegistry components.
-Access rules instruct the component's system driver to automatically process certain requests automatically in a certain manner, without involving the component itself.
+Access rules are a type of special filter rule supported by the CBFilter and CBRegistry classes.
+Access rules instruct the class's system driver to automatically process certain requests automatically in a certain manner, without involving the class itself.

 Like standard filter rules, access rules use either a file mask or a registry key mask to determine which operations should be handled automatically.
 For CBFilter, access rules can also include additional qualifiers like file size, attributes, etc.; but as with standard filter rules, the mask always takes precedence.